Treasury secretary Timothy Geithner and President Barack Obama's economic advisor Larry Summers at the White House, November 2, 2009

 Things could have been handled differently by allowing failing banks to fail and letting the market take care of itself.
 No business is “too big to fail.”
 There will always be competitors ready to absorb the vacuum left by a bankrupted company.

-Equating “market discipline” with “regulation” only to establish that they aren’t interchangeable represents nothing short of a deep-rooted misunderstanding of the meaning of free market capitalism.
+Equating “market discipline” with “regulation” only to establish that they aren’t interchangeable represents nothing short of a deep-rooted misunderstanding of the meaning of free-market capitalism.
 The market isn’t supposed to achieve the politician’s goals.
 The market won’t ever bring about the sort of predictable business environment dreamed of by the likes of Geithner.
 The market only fails, if in part, when subject to government controls, not in their absence.

-Geithner happily quoted Judge Richard Posner, a Chicago School economist, who wrote last year, that “we need a more active and intelligent government to keep our model of a capitalist economy from running off the rails.”
-This is a contradiction in terms.
-We need a less freer market to keep the free market from “running off the rails”?
-This is what has been done, in the United States and in many developed countries around the world, yet each time, it fails to deliver, only for the market to take the blame again.
+Geithner happily quoted Judge Richard Posner, a Chicago School economist, who wrote last year, “We need a more active and intelligent government to keep our model of a capitalist economy from running off the rails.”

 If we take Geithner’s word for it, we’re all much impressed with the government’s taming of the beast.
-This time, the government has just to try a little harder, and it will work.
+This time, the government has just to try a little harder and it will work.

 What will the future look like?
 Reform, Geithner predicted, will “generate innovation, efficiency and economic growth,” because entrepreneurship always prospers under restraint.
 The government will be “channeling savings to finance future innovation,” because Washington bureaucrats know best what investments are viable.